Brisbane Heatwave Warning: High Temps, Alerts, and Advice

 Food Safety and Cooling Needs During Heat and Camping

-During a Brisbane heatwave extreme temperatures affect both daily food storage and summer travel.
-Heat speeds up spoilage at home.
-It also creates problems when power supply becomes unstable.
-At the same time many people still head outdoors to camp and drive long distances.
-This brings two clear cooling needs into focus.
-One is inside the home during outages.
-The other is outside during travel and camping.
+When a Brisbane heatwave strikes, extreme temperatures affect both home food storage and summer travel.
+Heat speeds up spoilage and creates problems when power supply becomes unreliable.
+At the same time, many people still go camping and drive long distances, which brings two clear cooling needs into focus: keeping food cold at home during outages, and maintaining safe cold storage while travelling.

 • Food safety becomes fragile when power fails